 The white tree above the red buckeye is a native dogwood - the ripe red fruits of this tree feeds birds in the autumn.

 Although we can supplement with bird seed/nectar feeders, there is nothing like the ripened berries and seeds that birds can forage for themselves.
 By planting any of these plants mentioned, you are beautifying your yard and providing nesting places and/or food for the birds in your yard for years to come.
-As the quote says at the beginning of this article, the garden is their dinner table and you just invited them to join you!
+As the quote says at the end of this article, the garden is their dinner table and you just invited them to join you!

 “To me, the garden is a doorway to other worlds; one of them, of course, is the world of birds.
 The garden is their dinner table, bursting with bugs and worms and succulent berries." -Anne Raver